Everybody's Baby: The Rescue of Jessica McClure: Filming

 Filming reportedly started around March 1989, in the back yard of a house in Los Angeles.
 Although it is supposed to be set in Midland, Texas, almost all filming took place in Bellflower, California, with just a handful of scenes shot in Midland, including the hospital and city hall.
 The well shaft was recreated on a sound stage at Culver Studios.
 Although Jessica was portrayed by twins in the drama, she was represented by a lifelike doll for scenes within the well.
 Many of those involved in the television movie also helped in the rescue.
 Twenty of the real people portrayed in the movie were each paid an equal sum of money.

+To keep the number of characters manageable, some of the rescuers were combined into composite characters, as approximately 200 people had been involved at the scene.

 Reception

+Everybody's Baby was the highest-rated network prime-time television program for the week ending May 21, 1989 with a 2.2.9 Nielsen rating and 36 share.

 As of August 2024, the movie had an audience approval rating of 64% on Rotten Tomatoes.
 In the days following the original broadcast, Chip McClure remarked that his portrayal by actor Will Oldham felt inaccurate, believing that the actor appeared scruffier than he did during the ordeal and said he should have played himself.

+In a contemporary review, The Washington Post television critic Tom Shales praised the film’s dramatization of the rescue and Beau Bridges’ performance as police chief Richard Czech.